keithbuhler/keithbuhler.github.io/index.md

 <img src="/img/keithbuhler-golden.png" alt="Keith Buhler" align="left" hspace="10">

-I am currently a philosophy instructor at Asbury University and a doctoral candidate at the University of Kentucky.
+I am currently a doctoral candidate at the University of Kentucky and a philosophy instructor at Asbury University.

-My [dissertation](/research) is a defense of neo-Aristotelian virtue ethics (especially that of Philippa Foot).
-My other philosophical interests include [Plato, hylomorphism, physicalism, religion, and science.](https://uky.academia.edu/KeithBuhler)

 I have been [teaching](/teaching) for more than 15 years and love what I do.
 My goal in philosophy is not only to contribute to the professional discipline, but to flourish as a human being in community and to help [students](/philosophy) flourish as well.

+My [dissertation](/research) is a defense of recent neo-Aristotelian virtue ethics (especially that of Philippa Foot).
+My other philosophical interests include [Plato, hylomorphism, physicalism, religion, and science.](https://uky.academia.edu/KeithBuhler)

 Some other profiles: